 The organization with the most responsibility for China's ground segment is actually a service under the People's Liberation Army.
-At the end of 2015, the PLA underwent significant reorganization, including the creation of a new service, the PLA Strategic Support Force (PLASSF) [解放军战略支援部队].
-The service is intended to act as an "information umbrella" and provide advantages to the PLA in aerospace, space, cyber and electromagnetic domains.
-61 This will include involvement in PLA information operations, electronic warfare, and cyberattacks, with the latter organized under its Network Systems Department [网络系统部].
+At the end of 2015, the PLA underwent significant reorganization, including the creation of a new service, the PLA Strategic Support Force (SSF) [解放军战略支援部队].
+The service is intended to act as an "information umbrella" and provide advantages to the PLA in the aerospace, space, cyber and electromagnetic domains.61 This includes involvement in PLA information operations, electronic warfare, and cyberattacks, with these largely organized under its Network Systems Department [网络系统部].

-Most relevant for this study is the creation of the Space Systems Department (SSD) [航天系 统部] which has taken on many of the space launch, tracking, early warning and reconnaissance duties that had previously been allocated among the General Armaments Department and the components of the General Staff Department's 2nd, 3rd, and 4th Departments.
+Most relevant for this study is the creation of the Space Systems Department (SSD) [航天系统部] under the SSF, which has taken on many of the space launch, tracking, early warning and reconnaissance duties that had previously been allocated among the PLA's General Armaments Department (GAD) [总装备部] and the components of the PLA General Staff Department's (GSD) [总参谋部] 2nd and other Departments.
 As examined below, there is clear evidence showing that much of China's ground segment is now operated by the SSD.
-This includes much of China's SSA, space launch, and missile instrumentation infrastructure.62
+This includes most of China's SSA, space launch, and missile instrumentation infrastructure.62

 Other areas with less clarity include the operations of China's constellations of spy satellites.
-China began launching photographic and electronic reconnaissance satellites (publically referred to as technology demonstration satellites [技术试验卫星]) in the early 1970s.^{viii 63}
+China began launching photographic and electronic reconnaissance satellites (publicly referred to as technology demonstration satellites [技术试验卫星]) in the early 1970s.^{vii},63

-The PLA's current constellation of earth observation satellites designated Jianbing [尖兵] but launched under civilian designations, likely consists of the Yaogan 8, 15, 19, 22, and 27 satellites.64 Elements of the Yaogan system may be similar to the U.S. Naval Ocean Surveillance System (NOSS) SIGINT satellites.65 These are most likely subordinate to the Aerospace Reconnaissance Bureau [航天侦察局], formerly under the General Staff Department's Second Department (Intelligence).
+The PLA's current constellation of Earth observation satellites designated Jianbing [尖兵] but launched under civilian designations, likely consists of the Yaogan [遥感] 8, 15, 19, 22, and 27 satellites.64 Elements of the Yaogan system may be similar to the U.S. Naval Ocean Surveillance System (NOSS) signals intelligence (SIGINT) satellites.65 These are most likely subordinate to the Aerospace Reconnaissance Bureau [航天侦察局], formerly under the GSD's Second Department (Intelligence).

-The structure of satellite development programs and frequent exchanges or connections between the SSF and the various organizations charged with downlinking data from China's other satellites strongly suggest SSF involvement in those programs.
+In addition, the structure of satellite development programs and frequent exchanges or connections between the SSF and the various organizations charged with downlinking data from China's other satellites strongly suggest SSF involvement in those programs.

 The SSD almost certainly plays a hand in another component of the PLA's ground segment: operations of its communications satellites.
-China launched a series of communications satellites divided into two groups: Fenghuo [烽火], first launched in 2000, believed to be dedicated military tactical communications, and Shentong [神 通], first launched in 2003 for strategic communications.66 At least six of these satellites (four Shentong, two Fenghuo) appear to be active as of writing.67 vii The geographic coordinates of individual stations and areas of interest are provided in Appendix 2
+China launched a series of communications satellites divided into two groups: Fenghuo [烽火], first launched in 2000, believed to be dedicated to military tactical communications, and Shentong [神通], first launched in 2003, for strategic communications.66 At least six of these satellites (four Shentong, two Fenghuo) appear to be active as of writing.67 vi The geographic coordinates of individual stations and areas of interest are provided in Appendix 2.